SystemsBiologyUniandes/PyEcoLib/README.md

 >*  divpar: division parameter.
 This corresponds to the ratio between the size at the end of the cycle and the newborn cell (it is 0.5 by default.)
 >*  k: Rate of division steps occurrence (We consider it to have the same value than the growth rate).

-## Version 2.0.3
+* ### Object "PopSimulator"

-In this version, we implemented a new class: PopSimulator.
+Unlike Simulator which keeps the bacterial number constant discarding ont of the descendat cell after division, PopSimulator can simulate the entire population or the Simulator case changing one parameter (nu):

 ```
 from PyEcoLib.PopSimulator import PopSimulator
-sim = PopSimulator(ncells, gr, sb, steps, nu=2)
+sim = PopSimulator(ncells=1, gr=0.7, sb=1, steps=10, nu=2)
 ```
 With the same parameters used in the class Simulator plus the parameter nu.

 With nu=1, PopSimulator corresponds to a similar class to Simulator.
 With nu=2, all the offspring is tracked.

-PopSimulator was developed to simulate populations and its main function is szdyn.
+PopSimulator was developed to simulate populations and its main function (in fact its only function) is szdyn.

 ```
-PopSimulation.szdyn(tmax, sample_time, FileName, DivEventsFile)
+sim.szdyn(tmax=5, sample_time=0.01, FileName='./dynamics.csv', DivEventsFile='./divevents.csv')
 ```
 We recomend to simulatte the population for a time tmax<7doublingtime such as the population number is not too high.

-PopSimulator generates two files: Filename where the function exports the size dynamics simulated for different cells, it looks like this:
+PopSimulator generates two files: "Filename" where the function exports the size dynamics simulated for different cells, it looks like this:

 |Time	|Sample	|Cell	|Size|	DivSteps|
 |-----|-----|-----|-----|-----|